 1. Overall project description

-Cumulative evidence suggests that food allergy (FA) is associated with a multitude of environmental factors including hygiene habits, antibiotic use, lifestyle changes and in particular, diet.
-Changes in nutrition can result in dysbiosis of the skin, gut and lung microbiota and generate changes in microbial metabolites produced, which may in turn produce epigenetic modifications.
+Cumulative evidence suggests that food allergy (FA) is associated with a multitude of environmental factors including hygiene habits, antibiotic use, lifestyle changes and, in particular, diet.
+Changes in nutrition can result in dysbiosis of the skin, gut, and lung microbiota and generate changes in microbial the metabolites produced, which may in turn produce epigenetic modifications.
 Current evidence supports the view that epigenetic mechanisms are involved in immune regulation and may represent a key-missing piece of the etiological puzzle for FA, at the interface between the environment and the genome.
 Dietary fibre can change the gut microbiota composition and therefore cause epigenome changes promoting health.
-Pectin is one type of dietary fibre that can exert immune regulation and mouse studies have shown its potential in preventing and even curing respiratory allergies.
+Pectin is one type of dietary fibre that can exert immune regulation and mouse studies have shown its capability to prevent and even cure respiratory allergies.

 DIFAMEM aims to investigate the effects of FA treatment through intervention with a prebiotic dietary component, pectin, and using peach allergy as a model.